spottedd-spotify/spottedd-spotify.github.io/_pages/contents.md

 - Stratified validation splits: Because of the large number of playlists in the data and the sparsity of examples for each, the model required stratified validation splits, which again, was not as much of an issue for the cluster model.

-While having benefits of taking into account the heterogeneity of playlists (one of our considerations), our findings show that this approach falls prey to overfitting and from a product perspective (as opposed to a mathematical perspective) did not address our initial considerations as well as the baseline model.
+While this approach captures the heterogeneity of playlists (one of our considerations), our findings show that this approach falls prey to overfitting.
+From a product perspective (as opposed to a mathematical perspective), it did not address our initial considerations as well as the baseline model.

 The plots below tell us a few things:
 1. Overfitting occured.
 There was a huge gap between train and test accuracy and F1 scores.
 F1 scores are more revealing